diegour1/QuantumAnomalyDetection/README.md

-# Quantum Anomaly Detection with Quantum Density Estimation
+# Anomaly Detection & Density Estimation with Density Matrices

 #### Here we present our project for the Qiskit Hackathon Global 2021